Recipe Tale

 Let's talk about the ingredients I used to make this recipe.
 All the quantities are on the recipe card.

-• Dried hibiscus petals: I bought it from Amazon.
+• Dried hibiscus petals: You can find them online or in Middle Eastern grocery shops.
+I bought it from Amazon.

 In a saucepan or pot, add the dried hibiscus flowers and water over high heat and bring to a boil.